Smoking and being exposed to cancer-causing (carcinogenic) chemicals greatly increase your risk of lung cancer.

 Lung cancer is caused by a mutation in your DNA.
 When cells reproduce, they divide and replicate, forming identical cells, so that your body is constantly renewing itself.
 Inhaling harmful carcinogens like cigarette smoke, asbestos, and radon damages the cells that line your lungs.
 At first your body may be able to repair itself.
 With repeated exposure, your cells become increasingly damaged.
 Over time, they begin to act abnormally and grow uncontrollably.
 This is how cancer can develop.

 Several precancerous changes have to occur before cancer actually manifests.
 The build-up of extra cells causes tumors, which are either benign or malignant.
 Malignant cancerous lung tumors can be life threatening.
 They can spread and even return after they have been removed.
 According to the Centers for Disease Control and Prevention (CDC), about 90 percent of all lung cancer deaths in the United States are due to smoking.

-Current research suggests that if a member of your immediate family (mother, father, sibling, aunt, uncle, or grandparent) has or had lung cancer, you may have a slightly higher risk of developing the disease, even if you don’t smoke.
-At this point, it is unclear whether genetics causes lung cancer, or merely increases your susceptibility to it.
+Current research suggests that if a member of your immediate family (mother, father, sibling, aunt, uncle, or grandparent) has or had lung cancer you may have a slightly higher risk of developing the disease.
+This is true even if you don’t smoke.
+At this point, it’s unclear whether genetics cause lung cancer or merely increase your susceptibility to it.

 Past Lung Disease